Keep reading to learn about the benefits of chasteberry for PMS and more.

 Generally, side effects of chasteberry are mild (if present at all).
-That said, some reports have documented upset stomach, rash, dizziness, hair loss, and fatigue.
-Also, be aware that if you take it while on your period, it has the potential to affect your flow.
+That said, some potential side effects include upset stomach, rash, dizziness, hair loss, and fatigue.

 While we could sing the praises of chasteberry for PMS all day long, this is one plant that speaks for itself.
 The next time PMS rears its ugly head, take a deep breath and reach for your new best friend.